Diagrams for Bobbin Lace

 In a typical pair diagram, two pairs intersect at each crossing and then continue.
 In a thread diagram, two threads meet at each crossing and then continue.
 So why not take a thread diagram, flatten all the over/under information, and use it as a pair diagram?
 Using this technique, you can quickly create a new, usually more complex, pattern.
 This process can be repeated over and over again, as long as your computer has enough power to handle the increased complexity.
 In mathematics, this is called “recursion”.
 In art, it is sometimes called the “Droste effect”.

-To repeat this process a second time, click on the image beside Second level under the Thread diagram as pair diagram heading.
+To repeat this process a second time, click on the wand images for the second step.
 This will create another new thread diagram by using the thread diagram from the first level as a pair diagram.
+You may want to get the first step out of the way by minimizing the panels for the diagrams.
+Remember to refresh the thread diagram after refreshing the pair diagram, otherwise you still get outdated results.

 Examples